So here’s a big big big topic for me. You may recall I wrote a book on it.

 Firstly, something to understand is that a lot of people I’ve talked to, and a lot of students I’ve had, seem to think that people stopped believing in werewolves somewhere around the 1700s.
 That couldn’t be further from the truth.
 A belief in werewolves existed in many places around the world even well into the 1800s and some into the early 1900s, and some areas still believe in werewolves today.

 However, those werewolf beliefs, more often than not, were not actually the “aah it’s an evil mad ravening beast, kill it!” things we get in pop culture today.
-During the early and mid Middle Ages, the Catholic Church started to have divides over exactly what werewolves were – but they were often still seen not as they are today.
+During the early and mid Middle Ages, the Catholic Church started to have divides over exactly what werewolves were (as heavily influenced by the increasing power of secular governmental bodies and scholars) – but they were often still seen not as they are today.

 Some stories portrayed them as good and Christian, some as a test put upon good people by God Himself, and others simply portrayed werewolves as ordinary people – being a werewolf didn’t matter at all – while still others portrayed them as noble knights, sages and healers, and some made werewolves into an allegory for how people can misunderstand and mistreat someone simply because they are different (and that, of course, is bad.
 The werewolf was sympathetic and wronged, and there was actually nothing bad about them being a werewolf).
 Wolves, as well, were portrayed similarly.

 However, over the decades and centuries, as we cross into the Renaissance/Early Modern period, things begin to change.
-The Church ultimately decided that werewolves were malevolent creatures aligned with the Devil.
-They decided that werewolves could never be morally acceptable, and wolves were essentially tarred with the same brush.
+More secular influence pushed the Church to declaring that werewolves were malevolent creatures aligned with the Devil.
+They decided that werewolves could never be morally acceptable, and wolves were essentially tarred with the same brush – in no small part because of the desire to push the “need” to kill the evil wolves that roamed the land, brought on by government expansion.

-All across Europe, and perhaps particularly in France, as governments and the Church both became more powerful, people were put on trial under accusations of witchcraft and werewolfery (which were not always, and in fact rarely were, the same thing!).
+All across Europe, and perhaps particularly in France, as governments became more powerful, people were put on trial under accusations of witchcraft and werewolfery (which were not always, and in fact rarely were, the same thing!).
+Werewolves became seen as evil during this time period when wolves were put to slaughter.

 The idea of the werewolf came under great scrutiny and criticism.
 Scholars and scientists turned their interest to the supernatural, studying the would-be werewolves and attempting to justify mankind’s widespread belief in their existence while also passing judgment on the so-called werewolves of their time period, and calling “werewolves” things that were not in any way similar to the previous werewolf legends.